Choosing your new home

 Arranging to visit Mackellar Care can be easily organised by completing our contact form or calling our admissions office on 02 6741 5400.
 It’s worth keeping in mind you can request to view the rooms, the public areas, kitchens, and bathrooms – anything that helps you make an informed decision.

 Be sure to observe things as well.
 Are the staff friendly?
 What are the interactions between employees and residents like?
 Does the feel of the home appeal to you?
 Are you made to feel welcome?
 All of these things matter just as much as the physical environment.
-And remeber:

 Room Price Calculator